 in SVGLength newItem The item which should become the only member of the list.

 SVGLength The item being inserted into the list.

-in unsigned long index The index of the item from the list which is to be returned.
+DOMException NO_MODIFICATION_ALLOWED_ERR: Raised when the list cannot be in unsigned long index The index of the item from the list which is to be returned.
 The first item is number 0.